michaelrafailyk/IntegerStemFinder/README.md

 - Move the weight position by entering the value into the `position field`.
 - Move the weight position one division forward/back by clicking `+`/`-` buttons under the position field.
-- Move the weight position by dragging its `handle` (vertical line).
+- Move the weight position by dragging its `handle`/`line`.
 Master movement is less restrictive.
 Instance movement is restricted by the range between surrounding weights.
 To prevent the weights from collapsing, there are bumpers 2% of the axis length.
 - Move the stem by entering the value into the `stem field`.
 The corresponding position and sidebearing will be calculated to match the new stem.
 - Move the stem one stem forward/back by clicking `+`/`-` buttons above the stem field.
 - Move the sidebearing by entering the value into the `sidebearing field`.
 The corresponding position and stem will be calculated to match the new sidebearing.